arhankalra/clinic/README.md

 # Clinical Trials Mini‑App (Flask + HTML/CSS)

-A tiny end‑to‑end app: browse/ filter trials, view details, and save favorites (SQLite).
-Frontend is plain HTML/CSS plus a minimal JS file for the swipe view.
+A tiny web app in progress: browse, filter trials, view details, and save favorites.
+Frontend at the moment is plain HTML/CSS and simple JS file.

 ## Quickstart